brianzinn/browserprint-es/README.md

 TODO:
 1. There's also some undocumented features that I will share at some point for watching/monitoring devices (hint: You can find them in the imports and typings).
-2. Add more unit tests (very basic testing only in place so far)
+2. Add more unit tests (very basic testing of parsing only in place so far)